This is an article in the series on the vision of the book with the seven seals (Rev 4:1-8:1).

 The word translated as “signify” in YLT means “to give a sign.”

-Secondly, many examples can be provided of things that simply cannot be literal.
+Many examples can be provided of things that simply cannot be literal.
 Examples from the vision of the seven seals include:

-- A bleeding lamb that breaks the seals (e.g., Rev 6:9; cf. Rev 5:6);
+• A bleeding lamb that breaks the seals (e.g., Rev 6:9; cf. Rev 5:6);

-- The four horsemen in the first four seals; and
+• The four horsemen in the first four seals; and

 Examples from other visions in Revelation include:

-- Monsters with multiple heads (Rev 13:1);
+• Monsters with multiple heads (Rev 13:1);

-- Talking frogs (Rev 16:13-14);
+• Talking frogs (Rev 16:13-14);

-- A harlot woman riding a dragon (Rev 17:3);
+• A harlot woman riding a dragon (Rev 17:3);

-- Locusts with scorpion tails, horses heads, yet faces like humans (Rev 9:7); and
+• Locusts with scorpion tails, horses’ heads, yet faces like humans (Rev 9:7); and

-- A woman standing on the moon, giving birth to a male child, while a great red dragon stood ready to devour her child the second it was born (Rev 12:1-3).
+• A woman standing on the moon, giving birth to a male child, while a great red dragon stood ready to devour her child the second it was born (Rev 12:1-3).

-The New Jerusalem in chapter 21 is 12000 furlongs (1,500 miles) in length, in width, and in height (Rev 21:16).
+The New Jerusalem in chapter 21 is 12000 furlongs (1,500 miles) in length, width, and height (Rev 21:16).
 A city of this size would reach past the atmosphere into outer space and unbalance the rotation of the earth and the orbit of the moon.
 For a discussion of the meaning of the dimensions of the city, see – What do the numbers in the Book of Revelation mean?

-One of the angels said to John that he will show him the bride of Christ but then John saw “the holy city, Jerusalem, coming down out of heaven” (Rev 21:9-10).
+One of the angels said to John that he would show him the bride of Christ but then John saw “the holy city, Jerusalem, coming down out of heaven” (Rev 21:9-10).
 This is one of the hear/see combinations in Revelation in which John hears about something but then sees something very different, but what he hears and sees are two perspectives of THE SAME THING.
 The New Jerusalem, therefore, is the bride of Christ.

 For this reason, the remainder of this article focuses on the fifth seal to determine whether the souls are literal or symbolic.
 It discusses several aspects of that seal, shows that these things are symbols, and explains what these symbols mean.
 The concepts discussed below include:

-1) The Lamb broke the Fifth Seal.
+“The Lamb broke the Fifth Seal” (Rev 6:9).

 God had in His right hand a book that was sealed with seven seals (Rev 5:1).
 Nobody was able to open it (Rev 5:3).
 But then Jesus overcame by becoming a slain lamb and, thereby, became regarded as worthy to break the seals (Rev 5:5-6, 9).
 The Lamb, therefore, symbolizes Jesus Christ.